francotgs/loopback4-todo-list/README.md

 - todo: A basic API for a todo list using LoopBack 4.

-- todo-list: Creating a set of APIs for models that are related to one another using LoopBack 4.
+- todo-list: How to create a set of APIs for models that are related to one another using LoopBack 4.